 - Divide chicken mixture evenly among the flour tortillas.
 This should be enough filling for 8 enchiladas.
 Roll up and place seam-side down in prepared baking dish.
 Pour the remaining enchilada sauce over the tops of enchiladas.
 (I only use about 1 can.
 If you like yours more saucy use both cans).
 Cover the tops with the shredded Pepper Jack cheese.

-- Bake for 30 minutes or until cheese is melted and rubbing.
+- Bake for 30 minutes or until cheese is melted and bubbling.
 Remove from oven and let cool 5 to 10 minutes before serving.
 Serve with salsa, sour cream or whatever your favorite toppings are.
 Enjoy!

 - Yields 8 enchiladas (Can serve 1 to 2 enchiladas per serving.)